thesauri/dpad-compose/README.md

 ) { /* Row content here */ }
 ```

-Finally, we need to map out the row items.
+Finally, we need to compose the row items.
-To help us out we put our existing code inside a component that allows us to pass generic items `T`.
+To make our solution generic we put our existing code inside a component that allows us to pass generic items `T`.
-These items are passed as a list of list, a list of row items, of any type `T`.
+These items are passed as a list of lists, a list of row items, of any type `T`.
 In addition to this, we pass a function that maps any item `T` to a composable, i.e. what that item should look like.
 Using this component we can create scrollable grids of this kind with any type of items: